mark1bean/bez-for-illustrator/examples/README.md

 ## System requirements

-As of 2022-01-24, tested only on AI version 26.1 (MacOS 12.1).
+As of 2022-12-23, tested only on AI version 26.1 (MacOS 12.1), but should work on AI for Windows any version of the last 10 years.

 $~$
 ***

 ## Acknowledgements

-Thanks so much to Hiroyuki Sato, for his bezier maths code from his excellent [Divide (length).js script](https://github.com/Shanfan/Illustrator-Scripts-Archive/blob/master/jsx/Divide%20(length).jsx).
+Thanks so much to Hiroyuki Sato, who got me started with his bezier math code from his excellent [Divide (length).js script](https://github.com/Shanfan/Illustrator-Scripts-Archive/blob/master/jsx/Divide%20(length).jsx).

-To calculate extrema, I use code from [Timo's answer on stackexchange](https://stackoverflow.com/questions/2587751/an-algorithm-to-find-bounding-box-of-closed-bezier-curves).
+To calculate extrema, I use code from [Timo's answer on stackoverflow](https://stackoverflow.com/questions/2587751/an-algorithm-to-find-bounding-box-of-closed-bezier-curves).
 Thanks Timo.

+To calculate visual center, I ported code from Volodymyr Agafonkin's amazing [PolyLabel](https://github.com/mapbox/polylabel).
+Thanks so much Volodymyr.

+$~$
+***

+## Support my scripting

+It takes a lot of time to put these tools together.
+If you would like to show your support for my work, please [donate $5](https://paypal.me/mark1bean/USD5) or [another amount](https://paypal.me/mark1bean).